 A look at the tsunami of 2011 and the courage of the Japanese people to rebuild their lives.

-I’m adding just one more to the list that isn’t a documentary on Japan in the strictest sense as it’s a series but it is fun to watch.
+I’m adding just one more to the list that isn’t a documentary on Japan in the strictest sense as it’s a series but it is a lot of fun to watch.

-James May, a British journalist and TV presenter, has always had a fascination about Japanese culture and in this series he explores everything he can about Japan.
+James May, a British journalist and TV presenter, has always had a fascination with Japanese culture and in this series, he explores everything he can about Japan.

-It’s funny and interesting and very recent (released in 2020) so gives an up to date view on all things Japanese.
+It’s funny and interesting and very recent (released in 2020) so gives an up to date view of all things Japanese.